UnisonUI/UnisonUI/README.md

     // Labels name use to detect RestUI compatible container labels {
-      service-name = "restui.service-name" // Label specifying the service name for RestUI. port  = "restui.specification.port" // Label specifying the port on which the OpenApi spec is available. specification-path = "restui.specification.path" // Label of the path where the OpenApi spec file is. use-proxy = "restui.specification.use-proxy" // Label uses to enable the usage of the proxy. grpc-port = "restui.grpc.port" // Label specifying the port of the grpc endpoint. grpc-tls = "restui.grpc.tls" // Label specifying the grpc endpoint uses tls (false by default).
+      service-name = "unisonui.service-name" // Label specifying the service name for RestUI. port  = "unisonui.specification.port" // Label specifying the port on which the OpenApi spec is available. specification-path = "unisonui.specification.path" // Label of the path where the OpenApi spec file is. use-proxy = "unisonui.specification.use-proxy" // Label uses to enable the usage of the proxy. grpc-port = "unisonui.grpc.port" // Label specifying the port of the grpc endpoint. grpc-tls = "unisonui.grpc.tls" // Label specifying the grpc endpoint uses tls (false by default).
     }

   }